What do you inspect in the crawl space under a house?

 The first question we get asked when arriving to inspect an older home is “Are you going to go in the crawl space?”
 And our answer is “Yes, we will get in there if it is accessible and has no safety hazards.”

 In order to be accessible, the crawl space has to have an entry that is large enough for the inspector to get through, which is a minimum of 16-inches high by 24-inches wide.
 If there is an access panel, it has to be removable without using any special tools or damaging it.
 The dimension from the dirt to the bottom of the floor joists needs to also be a minimum of 18-inches high.
 While it is possible to crawl through a smaller area, it is difficult lift your head to view upwards or twist around readily in a shorter dimension.
+The access opening shown at right is approximately 10” high and closed with loose concrete blocks.

 Also, not all areas of the crawl space may be accessible due to plumbing or air conditioning duct obstructions or reduced clearance because of a rising slope of the ground under the home.
 The inspector may state in the report that the crawl space was entered but was only able to examine limited areas.

-The second issue that my prevent an inspector from exploring the crawl space is personal safety.
+The second issue that may prevent an inspector from exploring the crawl space is personal safety.
 If there are loose electrical wires on the ground, glass or other sharp debris, evidence that an animal is occupying the space, leaking sewage on the ground, or evidence of poisons, then we will only view and photograph the area from any available openings.
 The determination of whether the area is safe to enter is at the discretion of the inspector.

 The two photos below are from a recent inspection in which the crawl space had extensive mold growth over large areas, and both ducts and plumbing drain piping obstructed access.
 We entered the crawl space only briefly because of the mold spore hazard and were unable to examine some areas because of the obstructions.